Olodai/sticky_notes_extension/README.md

 ## Overview

-**My Personal Sticky Notes** is a distraction-free note-taking extension designed for researchers, students, developers, and anyone who needs to capture thoughts while browsing.
+**Sift** is a distraction-free note-taking extension designed for researchers, students, developers, and anyone who needs to capture thoughts while browsing.
 Unlike complex note management systems, this extension focuses on **speed, simplicity, and privacy**.

 Create notes that are tied to specific websites, minimize them to keep your workspace clean, and watch them reappear automatically when you revisit the page.
 Everything is stored locally in your browser—no accounts, no sync servers, no telemetry.